 Electronic Arts had probably already developed their audio drivers for the Genesis by this point, but it was still rare to hear such good quality music on a console not really known for its audio quality.
 Above all, I love how the soundtrack even goes as far as featuring stereo-panned drum solos and double pedal attacks, like a Judas Priest album from 1981!

 Now, I’m not saying to go ahead and headbang while playing, but I’m not judging you if you decide to.
-My favourite track was the awesomely titled Bellybutton Lint:
+My favorite track was the awesomely titled Bellybutton Lint:

 I asked Dave about the trivia floating around on the net about Ocean’ supposed interest in converting Skitchin’ to Amiga, even though that never went anywhere.
 He responded that he has no recollection of EA’s execs considering future platforms, since “saleswise it never came close to the Road series” even though, he remarks, “it seemed like everyone that was a Genesis gamer had a copy or had played Skitchin!“.

 Personally, I thought it would have been a perfect match for the Sega CD.
 Think about it: a grunge soundtrack on CD, videos of tricks and jumps, some upgrade to the graphics… that would have been a really sensible marketing choice.